 PRA affects the retina of the dog.This is where the rods and cones of the eye are.
 Rods are necessary for sight in dim light or night light and the cones are necessary for vision in bright light.
 This condition will first cause a loss of night vision and then day vision, leading to eventual blindness.

 We CERF screen our dogs.
 Any that have this screening and do not pass, are not used in a breeding program.
 However, it is possible for a dog to pass their CERF test and still be a carrier.
 They will display no cataracts or traits of these diseases.
-Their eyes will be and will test, "normal" or be found to be "clear' of cataracts.
+Their eyes will be and will test, "normal" or be found to be "clear" of cataracts.
 So CERF or SHOR tests will help you weed out dogs who have or are getting cataracts, but not dogs who are carriers.
 There are some estimates that state that likely 75% of all Siberians ARE carriers.

 CERF testing does not weed out dogs who are carriers of the recessive gene for any of these eye issues.
 If a carrier dog is bred with another dog who is a carrier, they may produce a certain number of pups who will get cataracts.
 There is no way to tell if your dog is a carrier.
 Besides being a carrier, the two dogs that are bred, would have to have the right combination of carrier genes for it to result in a pup who would get cataracts.

 Scientists are working on developing genetic tests to determine which dogs are carriers.
-It has been difficult because it is a polygenic gene combination that results in the cataracts.Once that is accomplished, it may be possible to entirely wipe out these eye issues in this breed.
+It has been difficult because it is a polygenic gene combination that results in the cataracts.Once a carrier test is accomplished, it may be possible to entirely wipe out these eye issues in this breed.
 As it is, with the available testing which allows us to weed out dogs with cataracts, the incidence of hereditary cataracts is thought to be at about 8% of all Siberians.
 About 3% get corneal dystrophy and less than 1% get PRA.
 So, our present testing is helping keep the incidence of these eye issues much lower than they would be with no tests.
 However, because people do not have to post failed tests, the incidences of these eye issues are felt to be much higher than these statistics reflect.

 One final issue for this breed is an intestinal issue.
 This breed is more prone to irritable bowel syndrome and diarrhea than many breeds.
 Siberians are so clean about themselves, they groom themselves much like a cat.
 This is wonderful, except in doing so, they ingest a lot more bacteria than many breeds.
 This sits in their intestinal tract and if they have a strong immune system, it will keep it in check.
 The dog won't notice it and neither will you.